majdal/modex/Hackathon-W14-#1.md

 1. Investigate pushing update events to the vector layers: e.g. can we get it to display a rainbow wave?
 This is our **spatial simulation _prototype_**
 1. Once we can render arbitrary rasters over to the frontend, figure out what it takes to convince ol3 to invalidate and redownload rasters.
 1. Investigate d3.geo: why are/aren't we using it? does it do basemaps? it doesn't do canvases, only svgs, but maybe that's okay?

+1. Move the wiki under the repo (so that we can have folders for minutes/ and so that uploading images is easier).
+Github renders .md files that it finds in repos, so having the wiki there isn't really all that different